Nessun dorma: Context and analysis

 In typical performance style, the final "Vincerò!" features a sustained B_{4}, followed by the final note, an A_{4} sustained even longer—although Puccini's score did not explicitly specify that either note be sustained.
-In the original score, the B is written as a sixteenth note while the A is written as a whole note.
+In the original score, the B is written as a sixteenth note (semiquaver) while the A is written as a whole note (semibreve).
 Both are high notes in the tenor range.

 In Alfano's completion of act 3, the "Nessun dorma" theme makes a final triumphal appearance at the end of the opera.
 The theme also makes a concluding reappearance in Luciano Berio's later completion (this having been an expressed intention of Puccini), but in a more subdued orchestration.

 Recordings

 "Nessun dorma", sung by some of the most famous interpreters of Calaf, appears on the following compilation recordings (for full-length recordings of the opera, see Turandot discography):